alexlana/alx_imgmapresizer/README.md

 # Image Map Resizer

 It's a lightweight pure JavaScript image Map resizer for HTML `<map>`.
-All you need is to load and initialize the script on you website.
+All you need is to load and initialize the script on your website.

 ## How it works